magento/devdocs/src/upgrade-compatibility-tool/run.md

 *  *Installed Version*: the version currently installed
 *  *Adobe Commerce Version*: the version you want to upgrade to
 *  *Running time*: amount of time the analysis took to build the report (mm:ss)
+*  *Adobe Commerce core checked modules*: amount of core checked modules
+*  *Adobe Commerce core errors found*: amount of core errors found
-*  *Checked modules*: amount of modules installed in the current magento version examined during the analysis
+*  *PHP Checked modules*: amount of modules installed in the current Adobe Commerce version examined during the analysis
 *  *PHP errors found*: amount of PHP errors
 *  *PHP warnings found*: amount of PHP warnings
 *  *GraphQL errors found*: amount of GraphQL errors